 Do employees have 2FA enabled?

-2FA (Two-Factor Authentication) is becoming widely used by social media, banks and business software.
-Providing an extra layer of security at no extra cost, it requires a user to enter in their password.
+Another strategy considered best practice for BYOD security is 2FA (Two-Factor Authentication).
+2FA is becoming widely used by social media, banks and business software.
+Providing an extra layer of security at no extra cost, it requires a user to enter their password.
 They are then sent a unique code to their email or phone which they then have to enter to confirm their login is legitimate.
 Ensuring all employees have 2FA enabled whenever possible is a very easy way to increase security.

 If you are a small business and want to ensure your business is fully protected, get in contact with Intellect IT.
-We can conduct risk assessments and vulnerability reviews of your IT network to design and implement an effective BYOD security solution for your business.
+We conduct risk assessments and vulnerability reviews of your IT network.
+We can then design and implement an effective BYOD security solution for your business.